 “The micro, small and medium enterprises represent one of the most important subsectors of our economy.
 It currently represents 96% of the businesses in Nigeria and contributes 84.02% to the National Labour Force,” Hajia noted.

-The minister added that: “Of the 37 million MSMEs in Nigeria, over 36 million are microenterprises.
-Thus, growth of the sector is directly correlated with growth in the economy as a whole and in the level of employment throughout Nigeria.”
+Even more, the minister added that: “Of the 37 million MSMEs in Nigeria, over 36 million are microenterprises.
+Thus, the growth of the sector is directly correlated with growth in the economy as a whole and in the level of employment throughout Nigeria.”

 The Chairman, Northern Senators Forum and immediate past governor of the state, Aliyu Wamakko commended the federal government for this initiative.